DanielaGjorgjieva/DreamTeam/Tasks.md

 -created the Group chat for the users in the events.html page along with css, and started events.ejs 13/12
 -working on the css for the homepage and the rest of the html

+14/12
+-created css animation for the homepage
+-worked on the homepage.html

 #### Andrea Prato
 _______